Coronavirus digest: Sydney brings in army to enforce lockdown | DW | 30.07.2021

 Personal care services such as salons and barber shops will only operate at 30% capacity.

-Thailand received its first doses of Pfizer COVID-19 vaccines donated by the US government on Friday.
+Thailand received its first doses of BioNTech-Pfizer COVID-19 vaccines donated by the US government on Friday.

 The arrival of 1.5 million shots comes as the Southeast Asian country battles its biggest COVID-19 outbreak to date.